yxuco/fabric-operation/aws/README.md

 ```
 cd ../ca
 ./ca-server.sh start -t aws
+# wait until 3 ca server and client PODs are in running state
 ./ca-crypto.sh bootstrap -t aws
 ```
 This command starts 2 CA servers and a CA client, and generates crypto data according to the network specification, [netop1.env](../config/netop1.env).
 You can verify the result using the following commands: